 Whether you are visiting a new city for the first time or whether you just want to try something different where you live, why not book an alternative city tour?
 These tours take you away from the obvious and show you a completely different perspective on any city.
 In London, this could be a tour of the arts scene given to you by an arts expert, or one that takes you round the secret bits of St Paul’s Catheral!

-One of life’s greatest pleasures is experienced something new – so why not do it today?
+One of life’s greatest pleasures is the ability to experience different cultures – so why not do it today?